-In or near an area of restricted visibility, whether by day or night, the signals prescribed in this Rule shall be used as follows:
+In or near an area of restricted visibility, whether by day or night, the signals prescribed in this Rule shall supplemented by a light signal of at least five short and rapid flashes.

-(a) A power-driven vessel making way through the water shall sound at intervals of not more than 2 minutes one prolonged blast.
+A power-driven vessel making way through the water shall sound at intervals of not more than 2 behind the intervening obstruction.

+minutes one prolonged blast.